liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/02-creating-forums-with-message-boards.markdown

 posting.

 Enabling *Enable Ratings* allows users to score posts.
 The scores are used by
-@product_name@'s social activity system to rank site members by how helpful their contributions are.
+@product@'s social activity system to rank site members by how helpful their contributions are.
 You can read more about social activity in the [Measuring Social Activity](/discover/portal/-/knowledge_base/7-0/measuring-social-activity) article.